MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-sell-products.md

 4. In the dialogue box about registering the new customer, choose the **Yes** button.
 5. On the **Select a template for a new customer** page, choose a template to base the new customer card on, and then choose the **OK** button.

     A new customer card opens, prefilled with the information on the selected customer template.
-The **Name** field is prefilled with the new customer’s name that you entered on the sales order.
+The **Name** field is prefilled with the new customer's name that you entered on the sales order.
 6. Proceed to fill in the remaining fields on the customer card.
 For more information, see [Register New Customers](sales-how-register-new-customers.md).
 7. When you have completed the customer card, choose the **OK** button to return to the **Sales Order** page.